Degenerative Disc Disease & Chronic Neck & Back Pain.

 Is There A difference Between Degenerative Disc Disease & Desiccated Disc?

 Degenerative disc disease and desiccated disc are interchangeable terms used to describe in dehydrated state present within the spinal disc.
 Some clinicians prefer the term desiccated disc, while others prefer degenerative disc disease.
-However, subtel differences do exist between a degenerated disc and a desiccated disc.
+However, subtle differences exist between a degenerated disc and a desiccated disc.
 As the disk loses hydration (fluids), it dehydrates.

 Dehydration causes loss of volume.
 As such, spinal conditions classified under degenerative disc disease represent a dehydrated or desiccated state and a loss of disc height.
 Similarly, those diagnosed with desiccated discs are individuals in the early stages of degenerative disc condition where loss or decrease in disc height may not be detectable.